 The White House is projecting that the balance of the user-funded Airport and Airway Trust Fund will grow steadily over the next decade even as the Obama administration pushes to have it pay for nearly all of FAA’s activities.
 The White House’s budget documents lay out a road map to wean FAA from general-fund contributions.
 The administration’s fiscal 2015 budget request would have the trust fund cover 93% of FAA’s operations, in addition to covering the Airport Improvement Program, its ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "White House Road Map Leans On User Fees To Grow Trust Fund Balance".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "White House Road Map Leans On User Fees To Grow Trust Fund Balance".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.